trane-dev/Trane/README.md

 | u1 | 2017 | 1-2017-2 | 20 |
 | u2 | 2017 | 2-2017-1 | 10 |

-We first separate it by entityies Here the entity is user_id.
-Take user u1 for example, We have
+First, we seperate the data by entity.
+Here the entity is user_id.
+User u1 for example, has

 |User_id|Time|Transaction_id|Amount|
 |:--:|:--:|:--:|:--:|